 The profile of children registered under sexual abuse in England and Wales shows that they are more likely to be female than children registered under other categories of abuse (see Figures 7 and 8).
-In terms of age, in England 50% were aged 10+ compared to 30% for other abuse categories (see Figure 9), similar to Wales (see Figure 10).
-The ethnic profile of children was not significantly different from those in other abuse categories: 81% were of White ethnic background, compared to 78% for other abuse categories.
-A further 7% were of mixed, 5% of Asian, 3% of Black and 2% of other ethnic backgrounds; ethnicity was not recorded for 2% of the children on protection plans for sexual abuse.
+In terms of age, in England 49% were aged 10+ compared to 31% for other abuse categories (see Figure 9); in Wales, the share of over-10s is higher than in England, standing at 62% in 2016/17 (see Figure 10).
+The ethnic profile of children registered under sexual abuse was not significantly different from those in other abuse categories: 83% were of White ethnic background, compared to 77% for other abuse categories.
+A further 6% were of mixed, 5% of Asian, 4% of Black and 2% of other ethnic backgrounds; ethnicity was not recorded for 2% of the children on protection plans for sexual abuse.
 This information is not available for Wales.